Part 3

 - name: Set up Kustomize

 Now we can use Kustomize to set the image we want the pipeline to publish.
-I decided to change the name for this one to gcr.io/PROJECT_ID/IMAGE.
-After this we can use kustomize to build it.
 Here I pipe the output of kustomize build . to kubectl apply, if you are unsure what is happening you can output the kustomize build . and check what was built in the middle of the pipeline!

 Finally we'll preview the rollout and confirm that the release was a success.
 Rollout will wait until the deployment has rolled out.
 Here we use the same name of the image, dwk-environments, as the deployment name so we can use the $IMAGE environment variable.